 L’Esprit Literary Review accepts visual art to accompany stories in print, digital, and online.

-We are currently closed to other types of submissions, including fiction and personal essays (CNF).
 This form is for artwork and photography only.

 Images should be high-resolution, 300+ DPI images, in black-and-white.
 Both landscape and portrait orientation accepted.Please see past issues (beginning with Issue One) for a sense of the type of work we seek.